No child or young person will have a preventable mental health issue

 The day was a great opportunity to bring the groups together and have a conversation with policy and decision makers about how services really need to change to reflect the Mental Health and Wellbeing needs of Children and Young People in East Berkshire.

-The comments from the session will feed into the refresh of the CYP Mental Health and Wellbeing East Berkshire Local Transformation Plan (LTP) and the attendees were also given an opportunity to sign up for future co-production and commissioning opportunities.
+The comments from the session fed into the latest refresh of the CYP Mental Health and Wellbeing East Berkshire Local Transformation Plan (LTP) and the attendees were also given an opportunity to sign up for future co-production and commissioning opportunities.

 If you are concerned about the mental health of a young person and want to talk to someone about whether CAMHS can help, please contact the team at the (Children, Young People’s and Families) CYPF Health Hub (BHFT) on 0300 365 1234Find out more